 Among all the fine dining cafes and what to eat in Tanjong Pagar, Chef’s Table by Chef Stephan is unique.
 It has a philosophy of no signature dishes and no repetition.
-Instead, the customers get to see the list of 28 ingredients on the daily degustation menu.
+Instead, the customers see the list of 28 ingredients on the daily degustation menu.

 Diners have the power to cross out produce they don’t eat.
-The remaining element goes to either your four-course, six-course, or eight-course meals.
+The remaining element goes to your four-course, six-course, or eight-course meals.
 Then, it’s up to Chef Stephan and the crew to enter new dishes and recipes.
 And it’s all based on the ingredients available.

 In addition, the restaurant has an open kitchen and intimate space.
-It allows real interaction between the customers and chefs.
+It allows real interaction between the customers and the chefs.
 The set-up does not only feed the diner’s stomach but the inquisitive mind as well.